JonyEpsilon/gorilla-repl/doc/renderer.md

 ;; the opts will be used to store render specific options, like how many values to show say (defrecord AbridgedMatrixForm [contents opts])

-;; this view function renders the matrix in 2D grid form (defn abridged-matrix-form [m & opts] (AbridgedMatrixForm. m opts))
+;; this view function renders the matrix in 2D grid form, it takes options to control the rendering (defn abridged-matrix-form [m & opts] (AbridgedMatrixForm. m opts))

 (extend-type AbridgedMatrixForm
   Renderable
   (render [self] <<rendering code here>>))
 ```
-Hopefully this toy example gives you an idea of how your rendering code might be structured.
+Hopefully this toy example gives you an idea of how your rendering code might be structured for values that can rendered
+in multiple ways.

 ### Things that are never rendered specially

-This one is easy - Gorilla's built-in renderer will take care of this!
+This final class of things is easy - Gorilla's built-in renderer will take care of this!

 ## Conclusion